nottrobin/maas-docs/en/manage-ha.md

 The setup of rack controller HA is now complete.

-!!!
-Note:
+[note]
 For HA purposes, DHCP provisioning will take into account multiple DNS services when there is more than one region controller on a single region.
+[/note]

 ## Region controller HA